 The combination of ClickUp and Missinglettr makes creating and sharing blog content a breeze!
-The process is smooth and aspects of it are automated, which saves me a ton of time.
-Check out my feature in a case study on MissingLettr’s website here!
+The process is smooth and many aspects of it are automated, which saves me a ton of time.

 ClickUp for Blog Management and Content Creation

 First, I dump all my content ideas in a ClickUp list.
-I have an automation in place in this list so when I create a task here, it automatically applies a certain task template.
-Every new task that I add to this list will get an SEO table in the description as well as a process checklist.
+I have an automation in place in this list so when I create a task here, it automatically applies a certain task template which helps streamline and standardize the blog writing and publishing process.
+The ClickUp automation ensures that every new task that I add to this list will get an SEO table in the description as well as a process checklist.
 I also make sure to indicate any related services or websites that go with the content.

-Use the task description box to flesh out your ideas, create an outline, or share a Loom or Clip.
+Use the task description box to flesh out your ideas, create an outline, or share a Loom or Clip with your editorial team.
 The comments make communicating with the team about the content easy and simple.
 Make sure you have clear statuses so that everyone knows where you are in the content creation process.
 Using ClickUp for blog management helps my team stay on the same page throughout the process.

 The editorial team uploads the post on WordPress and I give it one last lookover to check if I need to upload images or make any changes.
 I also check the SEO settings and then publish the blog post.
 After it gets published, Missinglettr takes over.